-India's moon mission Chandrayaan-2 launched 22 July: All you need to know
+ISRO's Chandrayaan-2 discovers water on Moon: All you need to know

 India's second Moon mission Chandrayaan-2 was successfully launched at 2:43 pm on 22 July, 2019 from Sriharikota space station.
 A new history is created in India.
 It is a proud moment for all of us.
 People will be able to see the darker side of the Moon.

-Chandrayaan-2 moon mission is totally an indigenous mission which will land on Moon after 48 days.
-Earlier Chandryaan-2 was decided to launch on 15 July, 2019 but due to some technical problem it was delayed.
-Chandrayaan-2 is now ready to launch from GSLV-Mk-III rocket.
-No doubt the Chandrayaan-2 mission comes nearly 11 years after India's first expedition to the moon in October 2008.
-Therefore, space agency said it is better to be delayed rather than any complications.
+Chandrayaan-2 moon mission is totally an indigenous mission.
+Earlier, Chandryaan-2 was decided to launch on 15 July, 2019 but due to some technical problem, it was delayed.
+Finally, it was launched on 22 July, 2019 via GSLV-Mk-III rocket from Satish Dhawan Space Centre, Sriharikota.
+No doubt, the Chandrayaan-2 mission comes nearly 11 years after India's first expedition to the moon in October 2008.
+Therefore, the space agency said it is better to be delayed rather than any complications.

-It is one of the biggest project till date.
+It is one of the biggest projects to date.
 The journey of Chandrayaan-2 is around 3.84 lakh km to Moon.
-It will be injected into an earth parking 170 x40400 km orbit.
+It will be injected into an earth parking 170 x 40400 km orbit.
 The weight of Chandrayaan-2 spacecraft is approximately 3850 kilograms.
-It will collect data on water, minerals and formations of rock.
+It will collect data on water, minerals, and formations of rock.

-Chandrayaan-2 spacecraft have three modules a Lander (Vikram), an Orbiter and Rover (Pragyan).
+Chandrayaan-2 spacecraft has three modules a Lander (Vikram), an Orbiter, and Rover (Pragyan).

 Chandrayaan-2 landing near the Pole